 The Chair and Program Chair shall constitute the representatives of the Division to the Executive Board of the PIC of which the Division is a member.

 The outgoing Chair shall be ineligible for office for three years, unless appointed by the Executive Committee.

-ARTICLE V. Executive Committee and Extended Executive Committee.
+ARTICLE VI.
+Executive Committee and Extended Executive Committee.

 The Executive Committee (EC) shall consist of the Officers of the Division, shall be the primary governing body of the Division, and shall administer all activities that are deemed desirable for the promotion of the objectives of the Division.
-The Executive Committee is empowered to accept or reject ELD documents and policies and to approve or deny proposed changes to ELD documents and policies via a simple majority vote, except those related to amending the Division bylaws.
-Amending the bylaws is addressed in Article XI below.
+The Executive Committee is empowered to accept or reject ELD documents and policies and to approve or deny proposed changes to ELD documents and policies via a simple majority vote, except those related to amending the Division Bylaws.
+Amending the Bylaws is addressed in Article XIII below.

-It shall be the responsibility of each committee chair to inform his/her committee members and the Division officers of the activities being performed by his/her committee.
+It shall be the responsibility of each committee chair to inform their committee members and the Division officers of the activities being performed by their committee.
 Committee activities in all cases shall be subject to review and approval by the Executive Committee.
-Chairs of these committees are expected to prepare an annual report for publication in the last newsletter to appear before the annual conference, with updates to the report to be given during the Annual Business Meeting.
+Chairs of these committees and appointees to other positions considered permanent within the Division, as indicated in Section 1, are expected to prepare an annual report for publication in the last newsletter to appear before the annual conference, with updates to the report to be given during the Annual Business Meeting.

 The Nominating Committee shall solicit from the membership of the Division officer candidate suggestions.
 This solicitation shall appear in the first issue of the newsletter following the annual conference.
 The ELD-L electronic discussion list may also be used to solicit nominations.

 The Nominating Committee shall submit a slate of candidates to the membership no later than the third Friday of February.
 Nominee(s) must indicate in writing their willingness to serve before their names are placed in nomination.